morkiuz/revel_swapi/README.md

-# SWAPI tech challenge by Revel Systems
+# SWAPI tech challenge for Revel Systems
 The challenge had a clear discription, however, not very specific, therefore a few decisions had to be made based on assumptions.

 Works with Python > 3.8